tbg-ia/template-fixer-for-woocommerce/readme.txt

 ### Automatic Installation

 1. Go to **Plugins > Add New** in your WordPress dashboard
-2. Search for "WooCommerce Template Fixer"
+2. Search for "Template Fixer for WooCommerce"
 3. Click **Install Now**
 4. **Activate** the plugin